Drivers for change

 There will be twelve consultations with simulated patients, each lasting twelve minutes.

-The cases are performed by professional role-players who are trained, calibrated and standardised so that although the case appears the same for every trainee, it responds to the approach of each individual doctor, as in real life.
+The cases are performed by professional role-players who are trained, calibrated and standardised so that although the case appears the same for every candidate, it responds to the approach of each individual doctor, as in real life.
 The case material has been reviewed by linguist and EDI experts to identify and remove potential bias for those candidates who do not have English as their first language.

 The cases may be patients (most commonly), or their carer/parent or other health or social care workers.
 In the majority of these you will be able to see the simulated patient.
 Others will be audio only.
 There will be a 3-minute gap in between cases.